Square Symbol Meaning

 According to Rowena and Rupert Shepherd in their book,1000 Symbols: What Shapes Mean in Art and Myththe square is a symbol of the heart in Islam.
 Each side of the four sides of the heart-square symbolizes an aspect or opening for awareness and inspiration.
 These symbolic sides are: Angelic, Diabolic, Human, Divine

 I like this very much.
 It underscores the potential duality in everything and encourages balance.
-We can even see oppositional balancing here.
+We can even see oppositional balancing here, which beckons a resolution of differences…it points to making peace with opposition for the sake of harmony.

 Remember the Atari game Pong?
 That little ball you could bounce between two parallel lines (presumably representing a ping-pong paddle).
 Our awareness can be that point bouncing between the aspects of duality housed within each side of our experience (dark, light, up, down, physical, spiritual, etc).